Women’s Health: Postpartum and Menopausal Anxiety and Depression

 - Increased crying or tearfulness

 - Feelings of not being a good mother

 - Feelings of disinterest or being overprotective toward the baby

 - Having scary thoughts or thoughts of hurting yourself or your baby

-Life can be stressful and difficult at times, and children and teens are not exempt.
-Children and teens have many pressures in life as we do, and not necessarily the tools needed to handle the situations that come up.
-We want to help them be successful and happy, and to keep them protected and safe always.
-Children and teens are not always able to tell us directly what is wrong or what their struggles are about, but we can see it in their emotions, behaviors, and physically at times.
-If your child or teen is crying or feeling sad, upset and irritable, withdrawn, angry and acting out, or is having frequent headaches or stomach aches, complaining of nightmares or difficulty sleeping, you might take notice.
+Life can be stressful and difficult at times, and teens are not exempt.
+Teens have many pressures in life as we do, and not necessarily the tools needed to handle the situations that come up.
+We want to help them be successful and happy, and to keep them protected and safe.
+Teens are not always able to tell us directly what is wrong or what their struggles are about, but we can see it in their emotions, behaviors, and physically at times.
+If your teen is crying or feeling sad, upset and irritable, withdrawn, angry and acting out, or is having frequent headaches or stomach aches, complaining of nightmares or difficulty sleeping, you might take notice.
 They may be suffering from anxiety or depression.
 I can help.
-Please call me so that we can evaluate the situation and come up with a plan to help your child or teen.
+Please call me so that we can evaluate the situation and come up with a plan to help them.